-Being part of Leigh Academies Trust: As of 1st September 2021, our Trust comprises 31 geographically organised academies (15 secondaries, 14 primaries and 2 special) educating 20,000 students, and employing over 2,500 talented staff.
-The Trust is establishing four ‘clusters’ of academies: North West Kent; Central Kent; South East London; Medway.
+Being part of Leigh Academies Trust: As of 1st September 2022, our Trust comprises 30 geographically organised academies (14 secondaries, 14 primaries and 2 special) educating 20,000 students, and employing 3,000 talented staff.
+The Trust is establishing four ‘clusters’ of academies: North Kent; Central Kent; South East London; Medway.
 In addition, the Trust is responsible for one of the region’s biggest initial teaching training organisations, a large teaching school hub and is an accredited apprenticeship provider.
-Click here to view our future plans in our Vision 2025 document.
+Our future plans are found in our Vision 2030 document available on our website.

 Our commitment to safeguarding: Leigh Academies Trust and all of our academies are committed to ensuring the highest levels of safeguarding and promoting the welfare of our pupils, and we expect all our staff and volunteers to share this commitment.
 We adopt a fair, robust and consistent recruitment process across all academies and business units.
 All offers of employment are subject to an Enhanced DBS check, references, and where applicable, a prohibition from teaching check.

 Our commitment to equality and diversity: As a Trust we are passionate about diversity and recognise that as individuals, we all bring something unique to the role regardless of any protected characteristics which is why we treat all of our people equally, without compromise.
 We are committed to providing equality and fairness throughout our recruitment and employment practices and not to discriminate on any grounds.